 Taiwan has a unique international political status.
 Since 1949, Taiwan and the PRC have been separately governed.
 The government of the PRC claims that it is the sole government in China and that Taiwan is part of China.
 Although significant economic and cultural relations have been established during recent years between Taiwan and the PRC, the PRC government has refused to renounce the possibility that it may at some point use force to gain control over Taiwan.
 Furthermore, the PRC government adopted an anti-secession law relating to Taiwan.
-Relations between the ROC and the PRC governments have been strained in recent years for a variety of reasons, including the PRC government's position on the "One China" policy and tensions concerning arms sales to Taiwan by the United States government.
-Any tension between the ROC and the PRC, or between the United States and the PRC, could materially and adversely affect the market prices of our ADSs
+Relations between the ROC and the PRC governments have been strained in recent years for a variety of reasons, including the PRC government.
+Any tension between the ROC and the PRC, or between the United States and the PRC, could materially and adversely affect the market prices of our ADSs.